 Democracy mediates different groups of people with differing viewpoints.
 Cancel culture upsets that balance, rejecting diversity of opinion and keeping one viewpoint in power.Explore

-Cancel culture represents a crisis of free speech
+Cancel culture represents a crisis where free speech is silenced

 Cancel culture targets people who express contrary opinions.
-This directly opposes the ideal that everyone is entitled to freedom of expression.Explore
+This directly opposes the ideal that everyone is entitled to freedom of expression, and turns those with unpopular opinions into outcasts.Explore

 Cancel culture assumes that morals and people are either good or bad, right or wrong.
 In reality, ideals and people are more nuanced than that, but cancel culture doesn't allow anyone to understand that.Explore